 - 1. All employee, child and facility records shall be kept and made available to the Child Care Licensing Unit on request.
-Employee records may be kept at another location away from the licensed site as long as they are available for review up request wherever they are maintained. - 2.
+Employee records may be kept at another location away from the licensed site as long as they are available for review upon request wherever they are maintained. - 2.
 All required records shall be maintained for 3 years.
-(This includes records on children no longer enrolled.)
+(This includes records on children no longer enrolled.) - 3.
+Licensing compliance forms (DCC-521) shall be maintained at the facility for 3 years.
+The facility shall advise parents in writing that the compliance forms are available for review upon request.